exogen/react-dynamic-html/README.md

 # react-dynamic-html

-Like `dangerouslySetInnerHTML` but with simple old-school template substitution, where values can be React components.
+Like `dangerouslySetInnerHTML` but with simple old-school template substitution, where values can be React elements.

 Because sometimes you just need to work with HTML from an older system or CMS.